What is the difference between the categories of eggs. How to choose eggs in a store

 Second category (C2)

-The 2nd category includes those eggs that have weight from 45 to 54.9 g...
-Such products are usually designated by the number "2".
+Category 2 includes those eggs that have weight from 45 to 54.9 g.
+Such products are usually designated by the number “2”.

 Third category (C3)

-Did you know?Every year around 570 billion chicken eggs are consumed in the world.
+Did you know?Every year, about 570 billion chicken eggs are consumed worldwide.

-Thus, if you saw a chicken egg on the counter marked "C2" on the shell, this means that it is a dining room of the second category, and the abbreviation "D1" refers to the product as a dietary one of the first category.
+Thus, if you see a chicken egg on the counter with a mark on the shell “C2”, this means that it is a table egg of the second category, and the abbreviation “D1” classifies the product as a dietary product of the first category.

-In addition, on store shelves you can often find products with the designation "Premium", "bio" and "organic control"...
-However, we advise you not to fall for this trick of manufacturers and not overpay extra money.
+In addition, on store shelves you can often find products labeled "premium", "bio" and "organic control".
+However, we advise you not to fall for this trick of manufacturers and not to overpay extra money.

-The thing is that abroad this designation implies that those who demolished them chickens are free-range and feed them exclusively with natural feed...
-However, our GOSTs do not provide for any requirements for these inscriptions, therefore the text given above does not guarantee anything to you.
+The thing is that abroad this designation implies that those who demolished them the chickens are free-range and fed exclusively with natural food.
+However, our GOSTs do not provide any requirements for these inscriptions, so the above text does not guarantee you anything.

-It is worth noting that the manufacturer may not mark any of the above types and categories at all, if at the same time he packs the products in containers with a label that shows all the information the buyer needs.
+It is worth noting that the manufacturer may not label any of the above types and categories at all, if at the same time he packs the products in containers with a label that shows all the information necessary for the buyer.

-But at the same time, the main condition is that the manufacturer must place the testicles in such packages that cannot be opened without leaving visible damage.
-This condition guarantees the buyer in the future that the contents of the container cannot be rearranged or replaced.
+But the main condition is that the manufacturer must place the testicles in such packages that cannot be opened without leaving visible damage.
+This condition guarantees the buyer in the future that the contents of the container cannot be re-sorted or replaced.

 Choosing an egg: how to protect yourself from infections

-After receiving the above information, it will not be difficult to choose the eggs of the desired type and category.
+After receiving the above information, choosing eggs of the desired type and category will not be difficult.

-However, when buying, we still advise you to pay attention to the following:
+However, when purchasing, we still advise you to pay attention to the following:

-1. First of all, check the production time, which must be present on each copy or packaging.
+1. First of all, check the production date, which must be present on each copy or packaging.

-2. Pay attention to the manufacturer, which is recommended to choose according to the distance from the factory to the counter: the less the product was in transit, the better.
+2. Pay attention to the manufacturer, which is recommended to be chosen based on the distance from the factory to the counter: the shorter the product was in transit, the better.

-3. The next step is to check if the egg is rotten.
+3. The next step is to check whether the egg is rotten.
 To do this, simply bring it to your ear and shake it a little.
-If at the same time the yolk knocks against the wall of the shell, it is better to set it aside.
+If at the same time the yolk knocks against the wall of the shell, it is better to put it aside.

-4. The place of storage of the goods in the store is also important, since the products in question are susceptible to strong absorption of unpleasant odors.
-It is also worth focusing on this when buying goods in packaging: carefully check that there are no stains and mold on it.
+4. The storage location of the goods in the store is also important, since the products in question are susceptible to strong absorption of unpleasant odors.
+It is also worth paying attention to this when purchasing goods in packaging: carefully check that there are no stains or mold on it.

-5. Well, the last important argument when choosing is the appearance.
-Make sure that the shell is free of cracks and chips, as bacteria can penetrate through them.
+5. Well, the last important argument when choosing is appearance.
+Make sure that there are no cracks or chips in the shell, as bacteria can penetrate through them.

-I would also like to note the false opinion among the people that the larger the egg, the more nutrients it contains.
-In fact, older chickens carry large specimens, so they contain much less nutrients than those carried by young hens.
-Scientists call the eggs of the first category the most optimal option for the human body.
+I would also like to note the false opinion that has developed among people that the larger the egg, the more useful substances it contains.
+In fact, large specimens are laid by older hens, so they contain much less nutrients than those laid by a young hen.
+Scientists call eggs of the first category the most optimal option for the human body.

-However, even with such a careful choice, it is not always possible to avoid infection.
+However, even with such careful selection, it is not always possible to avoid infection.

-How to tell if an egg is fresh?
+How can you tell if an egg is fresh?

-Eggs are always in demand, but before the bright holiday of Easter, its popularity is still growing - after all, they are used for Easter cakes and for dyes.
-And to make the holiday a success, we choose only high-quality ones!
+Eggs are always a popular product, but before the bright holiday of Easter their popularity increases even more - after all, they are used both in Easter cakes and for dyeing.
+To make the holiday a success, we choose only quality ones!

 First, pay attention to the appearance of the eggs.
-Cracked, with an uneven surface, we reject immediately.
-Look through the egg at a bright light - there should be no microcracks on the shell.
+Cracked or uneven surfaces are rejected immediately.
+Look through the egg into a bright light - there should be no microcracks on the shell.

-Which egg is considered a dietary one?
+Which egg is considered dietary?
 Diet egg expiration date.

-The manufacturer also tells us the degree of egg freshness.
-On the packaging you can see the markings "D" and "C".
-If the letter "D" is indicated, it means that the egg is dietary.
-Such an egg is no more than 7 days old, that is, it is the freshest and healthiest, all vitamins and nutrients are preserved in it.
+The manufacturer also tells us the degree of freshness of the egg.
+On the packaging you may notice the markings “D” and “C”.
+If the letter “D” is indicated, this means that the egg is dietary.
+This egg is no more than 7 days old, that is, it is the freshest and healthiest, it contains all the vitamins and nutrients.

-An egg is considered a dietary one, which is not stored at negative temperatures and must be sold within 7 days.
-That is, a dietary one is not an egg with fewer calories, but simply very fresh.
-The letter "C" means that the egg is table.
-And he is from 7 to 25 days old, such an egg is already less useful.
+The egg is considered dietary, which is not stored at subzero temperatures and must be sold within 7 days.
+That is, a dietary egg is not an egg that has fewer calories, but is simply very fresh.
+The letter "C" means that the egg is a table egg.
+And it is from 7 to 25 days old, such an egg is already less healthy.

 Other valuable indicators for the buyer: